Logic-py/python-template/README.md

 ## Dependencies

-This project uses the following dependencies:
+This project includes the following dependencies:

 - **Core Dependencies**:
     - `python`: ^3.12